 Barbara J. McKenna, M.D.
-Endowed Professor of Pathology Education Director, Division of Pathology Education
+Endowed Professor of Pathology Education Director, Division of Pathology Education and from which new programs can grow.

 Graduate Medical Education-Pathology Residency Program

 The Department offers both individual and combined residency programs in Anatomic and Clinical Pathology to its 28 residents, continuing a longstanding tradition of excellence in pathology training.
 During the 2011-12 academic year, many of the plans developed the previous year were implemented.